-The average LCR for all BCV Group currencies was 124% in Q3 2022 and 134% in Q4 2022.
+The average LCR for all BCV Group currencies was 128% in the first quarter of 2024 and 127% in the second quarter of 2024.

-The Bank's SIC account makes up 73% of its HQLA.
+The Bank's SIC account makes up 68% of its HQLA.
 The remaining HQLA are primarily Swiss-issued securities that have a credit rating of between AAA and AA- (Central Mortgage-Bond Institution, the Mortgage-Bond Bank, the Swiss Federal Government and cantonal governments) and that are eligible as collateral for SNB open-market transactions.

-Withdrawals from retail and corporate client deposits account for around 87% of total potential cash outflows.
+Withdrawals from retail and corporate client deposits account for around 91% of total potential cash outflows.
 This reflects the fact that client deposits are the Bank's primary source of funding and also therefore the primary source of potential fund outflows in the event of a liquidity run.